By Dr. Mercola

 This early emotional trauma predisposes you to developing the initial infection, and also contributes to your relative inability to effectively defeat the infection.

 Therefore, it's very important to have an effective tool to address these underlying emotional traumas.
 In my practice, the most common form of treatment used is called the Emotional Freedom Technique (EFT).

 Although EFT is something that you can learn to do yourself in the comfort of your own home, it is important to consult a well-trained professional to obtain the skills necessary to promote proper healing using this amazing tool.

-Vitamin D Deficiency Rampant in Those with RA
+Vitamin D Deficiency Rampant in Those with Rheumatoid Arthritis

 Limiting sugar is a critical element of the treatment program.
 Sugar has multiple significant negative influences on your biochemistry.
 First and foremost, it increases your insulin levels, which is the root cause of nearly all chronic disease.
 It can also impair your gut bacteria.